realtimeregister/whmcs-domains/README.md

 - Domainoverview
 - Error Log

-Prerequisites
+### Prerequisites

-    Account at realtimeregister.com with possibilty of creating an API key Access to WHMCS admin area
+- Account at [realtimeregister.com](https://realtimeregister.com) with ability to create an API key
+- Access to WHMCS admin area

+### WIKI
+Check [WIKI](https://github.com/realtimeregister/whmcs/wiki) for manuals and description of all features